Development

 octocode-research - Claude MCP Skill

-This skill should be used when the user asks to "research code", "how does X work", "where is Y defined", "who calls Z", "trace code flow", "find usages", "explore this library", "understand the codebase", or needs deep code exploration via the HTTP research server.
-Handles both local codebase analysis (with LSP semantic navigation) and external GitHub/npm research.
-Provides session management, checkpoints, and parallel agent orchestration.
+Use when the user asks to "research code", "how does X work", "where is Y defined", "who calls Z", "trace code flow", "find usages", "explore this library", "understand the codebase", or needs deep code exploration with HTTP-based tool orchestration.
 For direct MCP tool research without the HTTP server, use octocode-researcher instead.

 SEO Guide: Enhance your AI agent with the octocode-research tool.
-This Model Context Protocol (MCP) server allows Claude Desktop and other LLMs to this skill should be used when the user asks to "research code", "how does x work", "where is y defi...
+This Model Context Protocol (MCP) server allows Claude Desktop and other LLMs to use when the user asks to "research code", "how does x work", "where is y defined", "who calls z", "...
 Download and configure this skill to unlock new capabilities for your AI workflow.

 šŸ“„0 downloads